-1. LTCP General Criteria b (Unauthorized Release Consists Only of Petroleum) - For purposes of this policy, petroleum is defined as crude oil, or any fraction thereof, which is liquid at standard conditions and temperature and pressure, which means 60 degrees Fahrenheit and 14.7 pounds per square inch absolute including the following substances: motor fuels, jet fuels, distillate fuel oils, residual fuel oils, lubricants, petroleum solvents and used oils, including any additives and blending agents such as oxygenates contained in the formulation of the substances.
+- 1. LTCP General Criteria Compliance - a.
+Criteria b (Petroleum Release Only) The LTCP addresses unauthorized releases of petroleum for UST sites.
+For purpose of the policy petroleum is defined as crude oil, or any fraction thereof including the following substances: motor fuels, jet fuels, distillate fuel oils, residual fuel oils, lubricants, petroleum solvents (including chlorinated solvents) and used oils, including any additives and blending agents such as oxygenates contained in the formulation of the substances.